 Our ability to fund our capital needs depends on our ongoing ability to generate cash from operations, and access to bank financing and the capital markets.
 Historically, we have generated operating cash flow sufficient to fund our primary cash needs centered on operating activities, working capital, capital expenditures, and strategic investments.
 If our cash flows from operations are less than we expect, we may need to incur debt or issue equity.
 From time to time, we may need to access the long-term and short-term capital markets to obtain financing.
 Our access to, and the availability of, financing on acceptable terms and conditions in the future will be impacted by many factors, including: (i) our credit ratings or absence of a credit rating, (ii) the liquidity of the overall capital markets, and (iii) the current state of the economy.
-There can be no assurance that we will continue to have access to the capital markets on terms acceptable to us.
-We cannot assure that such financing will be available to us on acceptable terms or that such financing will be available at all.
+There can be no assurance that such financing will be available to us on acceptable terms or that such financing will be available at all.